 This information correlated with my testing results: slightly sweeter vegetables in the beef stew, and a milder flavor in the chili.
 (Extra sweetness can dampen the impact of spicy and acidic flavors.)

-Likewise, "taste" is not solely something we sense on the tongue or in the nose.
+Finally, "taste" is not solely something we sense on the tongue or in the nose.
 It's a complex interaction of outside sensory stimuli and our own internal memories and perceptions.
 Simply thinking something should taste better can actually make it taste better.
 I'm not suggesting you get romantically involved with your beef stew, but you know what I mean.

 So, after all this testing and tasting, I came to one conclusion: It doesn't matter.
 Without the context of a side-by-side taste test, nobody is ever going to tell you, "Hey, this stew is only three hours old.
 I prefer mine three days old.
 Take it back and age it for me, please."
 Even within the context of a tasting, you should consider whether or not the person who says that is someone you want to break stew with anyway.